Gokada: Diversifying into Logistics and Food Delivery

 The ban on Motorcycles by the Lagos State Government had an exemption for dispatch riders.
-February 2020, Gokada took advantage of this exemption and announced that it was diversifying into package delivery using their existing motorcycles and riders.
+In February 2020, Gokada took advantage of this exemption and announced that it was diversifying into package delivery using its existing motorcycles and riders.
 In the same month, Gokada was reported to have partnered with Jumia Food on food deliveries, while it worked on launching its own platform.
 Later in 2020, Gokada would launch Gshop, its own food delivery service by partnering with restaurants to deliver food to its users on their platform.

 In June 2021, Gokada announced that it had surpassed $100,000,000 (100 million USD) in annual transaction value and had completed over 1 million food delivery and ecommerce orders for over 30,000 merchants in 12 months.

 Death of CEO

 On the 15th of July, 2020, the death of the CEO of Gokada, late Fahim Saleh was announced.
 He was found dead in his New York Apartment by the Police on the 14th of July, 2020, murdered by multiple stabbed wounds.
 On the 17th of July, late Fahim's Personal Assistant, Tyrese Haspil, was arrested and charged with the murder of the late CEO.
 He was alleged to have owed Fahim tens of thousands of dollars.